-&lt;sup>1 Adapted, with gratitude, from Penn State University.
+Adapted, with gratitude, from Penn State University.

-&lt;sup>2 Subject, of course, to statutorily conveyed rights to carry/possess weapons on campus and/or in locked vehicles on campus.
+2 Subject, of course, to statutorily conveyed rights to carry/possess weapons on campus and/or in locked vehicles on

-&lt;sup>3This policy attempts to balance the need of the community to create a civil climate while also embracing the 1st Amendment protection that attaches to most harassing speech that is simply offensive.
+3 This policy attempts to balance the need of the community to create a civil climate while also embracing the 1st Amendment protection that attaches to most harassing speech that is simply offensive.